-For many yearsalmost two decades NCES has been makingmade awards to education researchers for secondary analyses of NAEP data.
+For many almost two decades NCES made awards to education researchers for secondary analyses of NAEP data.
 These explored a range of topics, often in combination with other data sets.
-Many of the studies have focused on state-to-state differences in student achievement and the impact of state-level policies, relying on NAEP academic data, a few background questions for SES controls, and much additional information from other sources.
-The program has beenwas valuable as a means of encouraging the use of NAEP for research, and, in a few cases, notably the Grissmer studies, has-had considerable impact.
+Many of the studies focused on state-to-state differences in student achievement and the impact of state-level policies, relying on NAEP academic data, a few contextual questions for

+SES controls, and much additional information from other sources.
+The program was valuable as a means of encouraging the use of NAEP for research, and, in a few cases, notably the Grissmer studies, had considerable impact.
 As in any grant program, all findings are the responsibility of the individual researchers, not of the agency making the grant.

-The program should continue, and now that When NCES has become became part of the Institute for Education Sciences in 2003, the leadership of the new agency should ensure that these parate NAEP analysis grants were absorbed in a more general research program. are aligned with the research priorities of the Institute.
+When NCES has became part of the Institute for Education Sciences in 2003, separate NAEP analysis grants were absorbed in a more general research program.
 We believe this program should increase awards that make use of NAEP data.
 Efforts should be made through training and other small-scale grants to expand capabilities for using NAEP in productive education research.

-In addition, data from the school district NAEP samples in the Trial Urban District Assessment, which started in 2002, will-provide important new-opportunities for research.
+In addition, data from the school district NAEP samples in the Trial Urban District Assessment, which started in 2002, provide important opportunities for research.
 NAEP results for school districts can readily be combined with Census data, which include pertinent information on family background and socio-economic status.
 The school district samples can also be tied to important education policy variables, such as per pupil spending, for which information is available at this level but not for schools.